peppelinux/pySSHA-slapd/README.md

 # pySSHA
-Python SSHA generator with some more debugging and analitycal info.
+Python SSHA1 generator with some more debugging and analitycal info.
+It is born as a script to test OpenLDAP user passwords.

 Introduction
 ------------